openmpf/openmpf-docker/SWARM.md

 stack before, then run the following command from within the `openmpf-docker`
 directory:

-- `./scripts/docker-swarm-cleanup.sh --db-volume --remove-shared-data`
+- `./scripts/docker-swarm-cleanup.sh openmpf --rm-all`
+- `./scripts/docker-swarm-run-on-all-nodes.sh 'docker volume rm openmpf_db_data'`

 As a convenience, this does not remove the shared volume so that you don't have to recreate it on all of the nodes the next time you deploy the stack.

-The `--remove-shared-data` option will delete the contents the shared volume, which may include extracted artifacts, log files, markup, remote media, etc.
+The `--rm-all` option will delete the contents the shared volume, which may include extracted artifacts, log files, markup, remote media, etc.
 If you wish to preserve the contents of the shared volume, then omit that option.
 If you wish to remove the contents of the shared volume at a later time,